RebeccaColquhoun/Colquhoun_and_Hawthorne_earthquake_precursors/README.md

 # Basic code repository for Colquhoun and Hawthorne -- Investigating earthquake precursors: can they help to constrain earthquake nucleation processes?

-Basic example of codes used in the calculation of Colquhoun and Hawthorne (submitted to EPSL, 2022)
+Basic example of codes used in the calculation of Colquhoun and Hawthorne (submitted to EPSL, December 2022)

 ## Requirements
 A number of packages are required to run the code.
 Distributed packages are listed in the yml file, from which a conda environment can be created as follows: